VTCT Level 3 Certificate in Anatomy, Physiology and Pathology for Complementary Therapies (QCF)

 Duration: This qualification can be completed in a minimum of 3 months, on average it takes 6 months to complete the theory elements.

 Course Delivery: Theory elements are covered online in your own home, in your own time and at your own pace via self study using our Virtual Learning Environment.
 Anatomy, physiology and pathology is perfectly suited to online delivery because the subject is wholly theoretical therefore the subject can be delivered and learning assessed online.
 You will be fully supported by your course tutor who’s role it is to help and guide you through the process from beginning to end.
 Both your tutor and assessor will ensure that you not only reach your goals but maintain industry and awarding body standards.
 You will also have access to our private Facebook group where you can communicate with other learners and graduates.

 Virtual Learning Resource: Upon enrolment you will be able to login and access your course content.
-Simply progress through each section and lecture, complete all your written assignments and upload them to your VTCT e-portfolio.
-You will receive separate login details for your VTCT e-portfolio 2 weeks after enrolment.
+Simply progress through each section and lecture, complete all your written assignments, email them to your tutor for marking and include the final drafts in your Portfolio of Evidence.

 Upon completion you will be required to attend our Assessment centre here in Dukinfield, Greater Manchester to sit two external and invigilated multiple choice exam papers as your final assessment.

 Minimum System Requirement: As this course is delivered via our online Virtual Learning Resource there are some minimum system requirements including:

 - Laptop, PC or MAC

 - Broadband internet connectionnimum Software Requirements